SignatureTensors.jl: A Package for Signature Tensors in Julia: Path signatures

-The constructor of \mintinline{julia}{TruncatedTensorAlgebra{R}} allows several base algebras, e.g., rational numbers or polynomial rings in \texttt{OSCAR}.
-Note that we also support \texttt{julia} floats as coefficients.
-We provide signature constructors for elements in $\mathcal{G}_{d,k}\subseteq T_{d,k}$ via the function \mintinline{julia}{sig}.

-This function computes truncated signatures of the type \mintinline{julia}{T::TruncatedTensorAlgebraElem}.
-The argument \mintinline{julia}{T} specifies the truncated tensor algebra $T_{d,k}$.
-The argument \mintinline{julia}{geom_type} determines the class of path whose signature is computed.
-As an illustration, we compute two truncated signatures of order $k=3$.
-First, we load the package and define our truncated tensor algebra $T_{2,3}$ for paths of dimension $d=2$.

-Having this, we compute the signatures of the canonical axis path \cite[Equation~(9)]{bib:PSS2019} and the polynomial path $ X:[0,1]\rightarrow\R^2, t\mapsto (t + 2t^2,\; 3t + 4t^2)$.
-Here, we use the optional argument \mintinline{julia}{coef} for the coefficients with respect to the standard basis.

-We support several path types determined by the argument \mintinline{julia}{geom_type::Symbol}.
-Certain path types require additional arguments.
-For example, the option \mintinline{julia}{geom_type=:pwln} for piecewise linear paths requires the argument \mintinline{julia}{coef} that contains the coefficients for the linear segments.
-Here, we provide the optional keyword \mintinline{julia}{algorithm::Symbol} for two algorithms: by default, we use \mintinline{julia}{algorithm=:Chen}, which iteratively applies Chen's identity \cite[Theorem 7.11]{friz2010multidimensional}, requiring $\mathcal{O}(m d^k)$ operations.
+We implement (truncated) signatures of several path types, such as moment, axis, and polynomial paths, via the function \mintinline{julia}{sig}.
+Some of these path types require additional arguments.
+For example, the option \mintinline{julia}{geom_type=:pwln} for piecewise linear paths requires the mandatory argument \mintinline{julia}{coef} that contains the coefficients for the linear segments.
+Here, the optional keyword \mintinline{julia}{algorithm::Symbol} specifies two algorithms: by default, we use \mintinline{julia}{algorithm=:Chen}, which iteratively applies Chen's identity \cite[Theorem 7.11]{friz2010multidimensional}, requiring $\mathcal{O}(m d^k)$ operations.
 If \mintinline{julia}{algorithm=:congruence}, we use matrix--tensor congruence \cite[Equation~(3)]{bib:PSS2019} and require $\mathcal{O}(m^k + m d^k)$ elementary operations.
 We illustrate wall clock times for these options in \Cref{sec:benchmarks}.
+More generally, the option \mintinline{julia}{geom_type=:spline} implements piecewise polynomial paths with regularity constraints.
+Here we require the mandatory arguments \mintinline{julia}{coef::AbstractMatrix} and \mintinline{julia}{composition::Vector{Int}}, containing the coefficients using matrix--tensor congruence; see \cite[Corollary 4.11]{bib:AFS2019}.